ionic-team/stencil-site/src/docs/testing/overview.md

 Testing within Stencil is broken up into two distinct types: Unit tests and End-to-end (e2e) tests.

-There are several philosophies on how testing should be done, and how to differentiate what should be considered a unit test, end-to-end test.
+There are several philosophies on how testing should be done, and how to differentiate what should be considered a unit test versus an end-to-end test.
 Stencil takes an opinionated stance so developers have a description of each to better choose when to use each type of testing:

 **Unit tests** focus on testing a component's methods in isolation.
 For example, when a method is given the argument `X`, it should return `Y`.